jacobbates/coinspotplusplus/README.md

 ## License

-This project is licensed under the GNU AGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU AGPLv3 License - see the [LICENSE.txt](LICENSE.txt) file for details.